- Home

 Steps to Make a Collaborative Attendance Program Referral

-Opens a New Window. - Complete the Educational Neglect Diversion referral form [online form] Opens a New Window.
-Opens a New Window.
+Opens a New Window. - Complete the Collaborative Attendance Program referral form Opens a New Window.

 Opens a New Window. - Complete and send a letter to parents to inform them that participation in this meeting is required in order to take advantage of the Collaborative Attendance Program and avoid Child Protection and/or Criminal Court involvement.
 View Parent Letter example.
 Opens a New Window.